 I wanted to understand everything about them: the meaning in their social interactions, the ways in which they communicated with me, and how they understood the world around them.

 Dogs became some of my closest friends.
 They were always talking to me, constantly letting me know their opinion about what was going on.
-With the regulars, a glance would be enough to tell me whether or not they cared for a new dog or that someone was about to walk into the lobby.
+A glance from one of the regulars was enough to tell me whether they cared for a new dog or that someone was about to walk into the lobby.

-I had dogs that would not only let themselves out of locked pens, but open other pens as well, creating chaos as unintended playgroups mixed.
-There were feuds and friendships between dogs.
-A boxer and collie mix never missed an opportunity to shoot a dirty look and start a snarling match with each other across the hall.
+A husky mix would not only let herself out of a locked pen, but open other pens as well, creating chaos as unintended playgroups mixed.
+There were as many feuds and friendships between dogs as between kids in a class.

-The same boxer was best friends with a little terrier.
-The terrier would hold her down and clean her face whether she liked it or not.
-There was a dog that loved to play tricks on new employees, taking them on chases all around the yard at naptime before running inside and jumping in his own crate, grinning from ear to ear.
+A terrier loved to play tricks on new employees, taking them on chases all around the yard before running inside and jumping in his own crate, grinning from ear to ear.

 The daycare was barely staying afloat, and few if any dogs were turned away.
 I found that dogs who were rejected from other daycares were able to have positive social interactions with the right guidance and positive reinforcement.

-Eventually, I knew I had to make more money than the little daycare would be able to offer anytime soon.
+Eventually, I knew I had to make more money than the little daycare would be able to offer.
 I was thrilled to get a job as a client liaison with UF Small Animal Hospital.

 I helped people and their pets to and from rooms and cashed them out, as well as going over paperwork like estimates and pet insurance.
 I soon became the liaison for the integrative, neurology, and zoo medicines.

 I took any excuse to go into the Zoomed treatment room, where I caught glimpses of wildlife, exotic pets, and zoo animals from behind shrouded cages.
-I watched fascinating procedures, and clients loved to talk about their parrots, squirrels, monkeys, and foxes.
+I watched procedures when I had time.
+Clients loved to talk about their parrots, squirrels, monkeys, and foxes.

-The doctors in neurology were skilled surgeons, able to do incredibly delicate surgeries.
+The doctors in neurology were skilled surgeons.
 I saw dogs that were paralyzed or in debilitating pain made healthy again.
 Sometimes the dogs couldn’t be healed, or the costs were astronomical, and owners faced incredibly difficult decisions.

 In integrative medicine, dogs received therapy for all kinds of ailments, from managing chronic conditions to recovering from procedures.
 I liked lounging on the exercise mats with the dogs when I had downtime.
 I got to know some of these dogs very well since they often came frequently and for long periods.
 One of these dogs found his way into my home.